rnakato/Churros/docs/content/Commands.rst

 ------------------------------------------------

 You can use chromImpute using ``chromImpute.sh <command>``, e.g., ``chromImpute.sh Convert``.
-See the `ChromHMM website <https://ernstlab.biolchem.ucla.edu/ChromImpute/>`_ for the detail.
+See the `chromImpute website <https://ernstlab.biolchem.ucla.edu/ChromImpute/>`_ for the detail.